-Geographies of demand for minerals have also shifted, with East and South Asia becoming progressively more important metal consumers.
-Along with increasing involvement of hedge funds in commodities and derivatives (PriceWaterhouseCoopers, 2007, pp.49-50), this has pushed mineral prices steadily upwards since around 2003.
+Geographies of demand for minerals have also shifted with East and South Asia becoming progressively more important metal consumers.
+Along with increasing involvement of hedge funds in commodities and derivatives (PriceWaterhouseCoopers, 2007: 49-50), this has pushed mineral prices steadily upwards since around 2003.
 Meanwhile, technological innovations in exploration, production and environmental management have also moved the mineral frontier outwards, converting once economically uninteresting deposits into viable propositions.
 Finally, profit margins have increased.
-The revenue of the world's top 40 mining companies increased 2.6 fold between 2002 and 2006, while net profit increased more than 15-fold by 2007, and 20-fold by 2008 (PriceWaterhouseCoopers, 2007, p.
-34; 2008, p.
-27).
+The revenue of the world's top forty mining companies increased 2.6 fold between 2002 and 2006, while net profit increased more than 15-fold by 2007, and 20-fold by 2008 (PriceWaterhouseCoopers, 2007: 34; 2008: 27).

 These changes appear to have shifted risk-return calculations in the sector in ways that affect decisions about where to invest.
-In some cases, companies have moved into environments that, though known to possess important mineral deposits, were previously
+In some cases, companies have moved into environments that, although known to possess important mineral deposits, were previously considered too difficult and dangerous to invest in.

-11 'For instance, the Chinese in January 2008 finalised a deal to provide loans of around \$5bn to the DRC for infrastructure projects in an unconventional exchange for majority stakes in two Congolese coppercobalt deposits for Chinese firms.
-Additionally, loans from the Chinese Development Bank helped finance Chinalco's purchase of 9 percent of the Rio Tinto Group' (PriceWaterhouseCoopers, 2008, p.42).
-12 Such changes complicate strategies for activists who have typically targeted companies and considered far too difficult and dangerous to invest in.
 Changing technologies of social and territorial control now offer some means for controlling part of this risk.
 The increasing consolidation of a global private security industry provides instruments that companies can use to survey the spaces within which they need to operate.
-Indeed, as 'new forms of capital investment are intersecting with new techniques for establishing selective political order' (Ferguson, 2006, p.195), so in Africa 'the countries that (in the terms of World Bank and IMF reformers) are the biggest "failures" have been among the most successful at attracting foreign capital investment' (ibid, p.
-196), much of which is in extractive industries (albeit more in hydrocarbons).13 Indeed, Ferguson suggests that such relatively risky contexts can also be perversely attractive to investment because - to the extent that the direct areas in which operations occur can be cordoned off from the remainder of the country and so local risks reduced - they offer environments in which tax manipulations, income remittances and other practices of extra-legal profit maximisation are far easier to enact (see also Frynas, 1998).
+Indeed, as 'new forms of capital investment are intersecting with new techniques for establishing selective political order' (Ferguson, 2006: 195), so in Africa 'the countries that (in the terms of World Bank and IMF reformers) are the biggest "failures" have been among the most successful at attracting foreign capital investment' (ibid.: 196), much of which is in extractive